thefLink/RecycledGate/README.md

 ```
 **Note**:
 * No instructions must exist between the call to **PrepareSyscall** and **DoSyscall**
 * The hash algorithm used is djb2.
 All hashes must be encrypted with the key **0x41424344**.
-You can use the Hashgenerator.c file in the samples folder
+You can use the Hashgenerator in this repository

 ## Credits